If you’ve ever heard of the Great Smoky Mountains, you’ve probably heard of Clingmans Dome.

 Clingmans Dome is the tallest mountain in the Great Smoky Mountains National Park.

-It also has an observation tower, which was built in 1959 as part of the Mission 66 program, an effort by the National Park Service (NPS) to attract more visitors to national parks.
+It also has an observation tower at its summit, which was built in 1959 as part of the Mission 66 program, an effort by the National Park Service (NPS) to attract more visitors to national parks.

 At the top of the tower (on a clear day), guests can see a 360-degree view of the Smoky Mountains, spanning over 100 miles.